BeycanPress/cryptopay-gateway-for-cf7/readme.txt

 == Installation ==

-1. Upload the entire `/cf7-cryptopay-gateway` directory to the `/wp-content/plugins/` directory.
+1. Upload the entire `/cryptopay-gateway-for-cf7` directory to the `/wp-content/plugins/` directory.
-2. Activate Contact Form 7 - CryptoPay Gateway through the 'Plugins' menu in WordPress.
+2. Activate CryptoPay Gateway for Contact Form 7 through the 'Plugins' menu in WordPress.
 3. Enjoy.

 == Changelog ==